apiato/documentation/docs/pacakges/readme.md

   "extra": {
     "apiato": {
       "container": {
-        "name": "Foo"   // The name of the container within the /app/Containers/Vendor folder }
+        "name": "Foo"   // The name of the container in the app/Containers/Vendor directory }
     }
   }